> Steeleye Span > Songs > The Lark in the Morning

 This video shows Steeleye Span in John Pearse’s ATV programme “Music Room” in 1970:

-Maddy Prior recorded this song again 30 years later in 2001 for her solo album Arthur the King.
-This track was later included in the Park Records anthology Women in Folk and on the Maddy Prior anthology Collections: A Very Best of 1995 to 2005.
-Maddy Prior commented in the original album’s sleeve notes:
+Maddy Prior sang The Lark in the Morning long years later on her Christmas tour of 1999; this recording was included in 2000 on her Park CD and DVD, Ballads & Candles.
+She recorded it in 2001 for her Park album Arthur the King.
+This track was later included on the Park Records anthology Women in Folk and on the Maddy Prior anthology Collections: A Very Best of 1995 to 2005.
+Another live recording from the Theatre Royal, Winchester on 22 October 2006 was released in 2007 on her Park CD+DVD The Quest.
+Maddy Prior noted :

 This deceptively simple song has been in my repertoire longer than any other folk song.
 It has that total Arcadian sweep that puts it in the style of tune that Vaughan Williams loved and used in his own writing, and is a delight to sing.